Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 #### Why do we need computational models for drug design and discovery?? #######

-To discern structure-activity relationship (SAR) of chemical library in vitro-data are limited, expensive and time consuming, laborious etc. computational models can be quickly built to predict teh pharmacokinetics (ADME/T)  and bioactivity (inhibition or activation of target protein) of query compounds
+-To discern structure-activity relationship (SAR) of chemical library -In vitro-data are limited, expensive and time consuming, laborious etc.
+-Computational models can be quickly built to predict teh pharmacokinetics (ADME/T)  and bioactivity (inhibition or activation of target protein) of query compounds
+-Models can be used to repurpose existing FDA approved drugs for new therapeutic treatment

+Data Science (Unstructured Data >> Structured data >> uncover patterns >> gain knowledge >> gain wisdom )

+######### QSAR ##########

+Quantitaive structure-activity relationship (QSAR)

+-Modeling is a mathematical modeling that seeks to discern the relationship between the chemical structure and their bioactivity
+-The chemical structure is defined by a set of molecular descriptors that can account for local or global physicochemical properties
+-local features, e.g. the number/presence of specific functional moities (molecular fingerprints) -Global Features e.g. molecular weight, lipophilicity